brrd/lodapi/README.md

 **Lodeladmin access level is required.**

-List options defined in editorial model.
+List options defined in editorial model. `getDetail()` can be used to get more information about each individual option.

+### `listInternalStyles()`

+**Lodeladmin access level is required.**

+List internal styles defined in editorial model. `getDetail()` is not needed since this method already returns all the data about internal styles.

 ## Examples